winks/f5n.org/content/about.md

 I studied Computer Science at [Ludwig-Maximilians-Universit&auml;t M&uuml;nchen][lmu] ages ago.

-I like programming languages, as can be seen in this post, where I use 20 different ones to solve the [Advent of Code 2020][aoc2020].
+I like programming languages, as can be seen in that post where I use 20 different ones to solve the [Advent of Code 2020][aoc2020].

 2023 version: